 I would also add tomatoes or peppers to make this dish more colorful, but I don’t cook with either of those vegetables too often, as I am easily irritated by plants from the nightshade family.
 However they would make a wonderful addition to this dish.

-Check out the Body Fuel System – the ultimate natural fat loss and get insanely healthy guide, and enjoy 4 weeks of done-for-you gluten-free, dairy-free, soy-free fitness food meal planning, shopping lists and food prep set up – plus an entire crash course to what the best foods to eat are, and how to combine them to get maximum lasting health benefits!
+Check out the Body Fuel System – the ultimate support to set yourself up with food that’s ready to go, with cookbooks, daily menus, food prep steps – plus an entire crash course to what the best foods to eat are, and how to combine them to get maximum lasting health benefits!